renalreg/mauritius-renaldataregistry/README.md

 The docker-compose file is set up to also serve collected static files, so no downstream configuration is required for static files.

+### Updating deployed Docker image

+1. Update the repository on your server (e.g. `git pull`)
+2. Rebuild the Docker image with `docker-compose build`
+3. Restart the container with the updated image using `docker-compose down && docker-compose up -d`

+### Accessing logs

+1. Navigate to the application repository on your server
+2. `docker-compose logs` will show the logs of the container.

 #### Environment variables

 Example `.env` file structure: